 WHAT: A sap sucking insect If this is not an option try: that secretes a fluffy frass.
 Adults lay eggs in bark before winter.
-Can also live in the soil and feed on roots AFFECTED: Apple trees.
+Can also live

+AFFECTED: Apple trees.

 DAMAGE: The sap sucking can weaken the tree and cause galls to form.
 Can also lead to sooty mould